-Remote access to on-premises applications through Azure AD Application Proxy
+Remote access to on-premises applications through Microsoft Entra application proxy

-Azure Active Directory's Application Proxy provides secure remote access to on-premises web applications.
-After a single sign-on to Azure AD, users can access both cloud and on-premises applications through an external URL or an internal application portal.
+Microsoft Entra application proxy provides secure remote access to on-premises web applications.
+After a single sign-on to Microsoft Entra ID, users can access both cloud and on-premises applications through an external URL or an internal application portal.
 For example, Application Proxy can provide remote access and single sign-on to Remote Desktop, SharePoint, Teams, Tableau, Qlik, and line of business (LOB) applications.

 Simple to use.
-Users can access your on-premises applications the same way they access Microsoft 365 and other SaaS apps integrated with Azure AD.
+Users can access your on-premises applications the same way they access Microsoft 365 and other SaaS apps integrated with Microsoft Entra ID.
 You don't need to change or update your applications to work with Application Proxy.

 Secure.
 On-premises applications can use Azure's authorization controls and security analytics.
 For example, on-premises applications can use Conditional Access and two-step verification.
 Application Proxy doesn't require you to open inbound connections through your firewall.

 Cost-effective.
 On-premises solutions typically require you to set up and maintain demilitarized zones (DMZs), edge servers, or other complex infrastructures.
 Application Proxy runs in the cloud, which makes it easy to use.
 To use Application Proxy, you don't need to change the network infrastructure or install additional appliances in your on-premises environment.

 Application Proxy is a feature of Microsoft Entra ID that enables users to access on-premises web applications from a remote client.
 Application Proxy includes both the Application Proxy service which runs in the cloud, and the Application Proxy connector which runs on an on-premises server.
 Microsoft Entra ID, the Application Proxy service, and the Application Proxy connector work together to securely pass the user sign-on token from Microsoft Entra ID to the web application.